 - level two if the percentage error rate is a maximum of 10 per cent, we will reduce your payment by the percentage error rate - level three if the percentage error rate is more than 10 per cent to a maximum of 20 per cent, we will reduce your payment by twice the percentage error rate - level four if the percentage error rate is more than 20 per cent, we will not pay you under that year's scheme - level five if the percentage error rate is more than 50 per cent, we will not pay you under that year's scheme.
 Additionally, we will also apply a fine to other payments you are entitled to over the following three scheme years.
-The fine will be equivalent to the payment you would have received had there been no errors in your application
+The fine will determined by calculating the difference between the claimed and determined number of animals multiplied by the payment rate per animal for the scheme year concerned

 Each eligible animal must only be claimed once.
-If you duplicate a claim for an animal in the same year or a subsequent year, we will treat this as an over-decleration and apply penalties.
+If you duplicate a claim for an animal in the same year or a subsequent year, we will treat this as an over-declaration and apply penalties.
 You can avoid this by checking your claim record each and every time before you claim.